4 Geometry operations

 dtype: geometry

-Although the example above is rather contrived and provided for educational rather than applied purposes, and we encourage the reader to reproduce the results to deepen your understanding for handling geographic vector objects in Python, it raises an important question: which implementation to use?
-Generally, more concise implementations should be favored, meaning the first approach above.
+The example above is rather contrived and provided for educational rather than applied purposes.
+However, we encourage the reader to reproduce the results to deepen your understanding of handling geographic vector objects in Python.

-As we saw in Section 2.3.2, spatial aggregation can silently dissolve the geometries of touching polygons in the same group.
-This is demonstrated in the code chunk below, in which 49 us_states are aggregated into 4 regions using the .dissolve method:
+Spatial aggregation can silently dissolve the geometries of touching polygons in the same group, as we saw in Section 2.2.2.
+This is demonstrated in the code chunk below, in which 49 us_states are aggregated into 4 regions using the .dissolve method.

 regions = us_states[['REGION', 'geometry', 'total_pop_15']] \